Immunity from prosecution (international law): Judicial Immunity in International Law

-Judge Akay claimed "Judicial" and "Diplomatic" Immunity, and deciding on the case merits, the Court i.e. European Court of Human Rights in its judgement found Turkey in breach of Article 5 §1 for detaining the Judge without conduncting immunity assessment which he had by virtue of judicial capacity vis a vis IRMCT.
-The court further held Turkey accountable under Article 8 of ECHR for searching his home without waiver or legal basis, and awarded € 21 100 for non‑monetary damage with any tax that may be charged.
-Additionally, the court awarded and € 7 000 for costs and expenses for seventy hours of his legal work at a rate of € 100 per hour for the time that Judge Akay spent on different legal tasks connected with this case.
+Judge Akay claimed "Judicial" and "Diplomatic" Immunity, and deciding on the case merits, the ECHR, in its judgement, found Turkey in breach of Article 5 §1 for detaining the Judge without conducting an immunity assessment which he had by virtue of judicial capacity vis-a-vis IRMCT.
+The court further held Turkey accountable under Article 8 of ECHR for searching his home without waiver or legal basis, and awarded €21,100 for non‑monetary damage, with any tax that may be charged.
+Additionally, the court awarded €7,000 for costs and expenses for seventy hours of his legal work at a rate of €100 per hour for the time that Judge Akay spent on various legal tasks connected with this case.

+Immunity before the International Criminal Court

+The Rome Statute established the International Criminal Court (ICC) in 2002 and deviated from the functional and personal immunities by expressly excluding official capacity of an individual as a defence.
+Article 27 of the Statute states that it "shall apply equally to all persons without any distinction based on official capacity," and that immunities attaching to a person's official position, whether arising under national or international law, "shall not bar the Court from exercising its jurisdiction over such a person".

+This waiver of immunity is straightforward for those nationals of States which have ratified the Rome Statute, which are treated as having waived such immunities by treaty.
+Its application to nationals of non-party States has been the subject of debate, and intersects with Article 98, which prevents the Court from requesting a state's cooperation where doing so would require that state to act inconsistently with obligations it owes to a third state under international law.